himanshulikhar55/notes-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

+## Additional Commands to be run

+i. ng add @angular/material

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.